-Food and drinking water are two of the essential need for any trekkers in the Himalayas.
-If you are trekking in more touristic areas, you can find a wide range of foods even in the higher altitude.
-For some of the trekking program in lesser developed parts, you might have to choose from the locally available staples.
+Food and drinking water and accommodation are two of the essential need for any trekkers in the Himalayas.
+If you are trekking in more tourist areas, you can find a wide range of foods even at a higher altitude.
+For some of the trekking programs in lesser developed parts, you might have to choose from the locally available staples.
 Similarly, if you are traveling in rural and inhabited regions, you will have to carry the necessary food items from the start of the trek.
 However, it is more accessible in case of clean drinking water here.
 You will find plenty of freshwater streams and drinking water taps available throughout most of the trail.
 For extra assurance, you can ask the locals to boil the drinking water or carry some purification tablets with you.

 Tips for proper acclimatization